gitbls/sdm/Docs/Disk-Encryption.md

 # rootfs Disk Encryption

 One tool that can be used to increase system security is encryption.
 This article discusses using sdm to configure encryption for the rootfs partition on a Raspberry Pi system disk.
-This makes the loss of a disk far less of a problem, since the content cannot be read, nor can the disk be booted,  without knowing the rootfs password.
+This makes the loss of a disk far less of a problem, since the content cannot be read, nor can the disk be booted,  without knowing how to decrypt the partition either with a passphrase or a USB Keyfile Disk.

 Although encryption does increase security, there are some challenges, such as:

-* The rootfs password must be typed **on the console** *every* time the Pi reboots, but you can also use a USB unlock key, or enter the password remotely.
-Details on both follow in this article.
+* The rootfs passphrase must be typed **on the console** *every* time the Pi reboots, but you can also use a USB Keyfile Disk, or enter the passphrase remotely via SSH. sdm fully supports both methods.
+Details below.
 * rootfs encryption does not make the running system any more secure
 * This tool does not provide any way to undo disk encryption if you decide you don't want it
   * You'll have to rebuild the system disk
-  * **Good news:** if you're using sdm to create your customized IMG, rebuilding your disk is much less of an issue
+  * ***Good news:*** If you're using sdm to create your customized IMG, rebuilding your disk is much less of an issue

-With those caveats, if rootfs encryption is useful for you, sdm makes it extremely simple to configure an encrypted rootfs.
+With those caveats, if rootfs encryption is useful for you, sdm makes it quite simple to configure and use an encrypted rootfs.

-**NOTE:** This tool only supports RasPiOS Bookworm and later.
-It is also usable on Debian Bookworm and derivatives by using `sdm-cryptconfig`.
+**NOTE:** This tool only supports sdm-integrated encryption configuration using the `cryptroot` plugin on RasPiOS Bookworm and later. `sdm-cryptconfig` can be used on already-running RasPiOS systems as well as on Debian Bookworm (arm and X86_64) and derivatives.

 ## Overview